UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Swanson throws significantly more leather — a 3.0 sig. strike per minute gap.
 Martinez is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Martinez has tighter striking defense, making opponents miss more often.

-**The Pick: Jonathan Martinez over Cub Swanson.** We're leaning Martinez here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Martinez at 66% implied while our model sees 73% — a 7-point disagreement that could signal value.
+The Pick: Jonathan Martinez over Cub Swanson.
+The model is firm on this one: Martinez at 76%.
+Notably, the betting market has Martinez at 66% implied while our model sees 76% — a 10-point disagreement that could signal value.

 Dusko Todorovic